meghanakongara0429/Crop-Disease-Detection/README.md

 ## Overview

-The system uses a deep learning model (MobileNetV2) to classify diseases in tomato, potato, and pepper leaves.
+The system uses a deep learning model (CNN) to classify diseases in tomato, potato, and pepper leaves.
 Frontend allows image upload and displays detection results.
 Backend predicts disease and returns recommendations.